 Don’t want to remove your entire uterus?
 Talk to you doctor about a uterine resection to remove sections of outer uterine wall that are heavily affected by Ado.
 This may not help all cases of Ado, especially if the implants are numerous or are closer to the interior of the uterus.

-Our favorite, GnRH agonists (aka Lupron Depot), may help ease the symptoms of Adenomyosis, but it’s no cure.
+Our favorite (I say with extreme sarcasm), GnRH agonists (aka Lupron Depot), may help ease the symptoms of Adenomyosis, but it’s no cure.
 Also, progesterone contraceptives (whether an implant or the pill) may help suppress the symptoms.

 Ablation has been thrown around as treatment for Ado; however, that’s for superficial implants.
 Since Ado may grow deeper within the walls of the uterus, ablation may not be able to scorch away hidden lesions and symptoms may persist.